Zyksa/PronoBot/README.md

 ## Premium and Partnerships

 The premium version takes your server to the next level — the bot will have unique features like **custom image generation** that replace Discord's classic embeds!
+Sportsbook matches always keep their image-free live embed so odds can refresh immediately.

-To become an **official PronoBot partner** and get direct support from staff plus **free Premium subscription**, please open a ticket on the [official Discord](https://discord.gg/rbrPpWbEnV) _(https://discord.gg/rbrPpWbEnV)_
+To become an **official PronoBot partner** and get direct support from staff plus a **free Premium subscription**, join the [official Discord](https://discord.gg/VU3q8MKkDJ).

 ## Support & Help

-- Join the Discord server (https://discord.gg/rbrPpWbEnV) to ask for help.
+- Use `/support` to send a help request or suggestion directly to the team.
-- Open a ticket on Discord if you encounter a bug or want to make a suggestion.
+- Join the official Discord server: https://discord.gg/VU3q8MKkDJ
 - Quick FAQ:
     - "Bot doesn't respond" → check that the bot is online and has necessary permissions.
     - "I can't create matches" → verify you've configured admin and manager roles plus channels in /pb config
     - "You don't have an account" → use /pb open.
-    - "Command disabled" → an administrator may have disabled it (/togglecommand list).
+    - "Command disabled" → an administrator may have disabled games (/pb config commandesdejeux).

 ---